kirilllzaitsev/rgbde_3dgs_slam/README.md

 - one of the reasons for this poor performance is the assumption on small pose deltas between frames, allowing implicit optimization of poses via rendering losses
 - relative pose priors improve sparse-view performance by up to 2.5x while occasionally displaying instability on dense views
   - additional filtering based on the number or confidence of correspondences improves pose reliability, but requires manual tuning and is not scalable.
 Selecting reliable correspondences dynamically is a promising research direction
+- the resulting camera trajectories can be further improved via loop closure constraints and uncertainty-aware PnP variant
 - dense motion cues (RGB flow, event flow) outperform point matching in quality and robustness when both are paired with PnP for pose estimation, especially in textureless scenes
 - deblurring with EDI introduces artifacts that substantially harm camera tracking performance
-- limited generalization of event-based deep learning models bottlenecks downstream applications due to unreliable events priors.
-Creating a large-scale high-quality synthetic dataset for training such models is an important milestone for building real-world solutions with event cameras
+- limited generalization and lack of confidence estimation in event-based deep learning models bottlenecks downstream applications due to unreliable events priors.
+Creating a large-scale high-quality synthetic dataset for training such models, alongside incorporating confidence estimation techniques of [13] or similar, is an important milestone for building real-world solutions with event cameras

 What didn't work: